salesforcecli/plugin-deploy-retrieve-metadata/messages/retrieve.metadata.md

 # flags.manifest.description

-If you specify this parameter, don’t specify --metadata or --source-dir.
+If you specify this parameter, don’t specify --metadata or --source-path.

 # flags.metadata.summary